Tochi-Nwachukwu/llm-benchmarking-app/README.md

     5. API Documentation:

 The application comes with interactive API documentation using Swagger.
+This came in with FastAPI, so I did not have to add in much here.
 You can access it at:

 http://localhost:8000/docs